 The National Science and Mathematics Access to Retain Talent Grant (National SMART Grant) is funded by the Federal government and awarded to undergraduates enrolled in full-time in their third or fourth academic year.
 Students must be U.S. citizens and Pell Grant recipients and in an eligible degree program, majoring in physical, life, or computer sciences or engineering, technology, mathematics, or a critical need foreign language and have at least a 3.0 cumulative GPA.
+Students must meet grade level criteria.
 The award is up to \$4000 for each of the third and fourth academic year.